 There are quite a few things that can be done at home to help alleviate your cat’s itchy skin.
 Once underlying conditions have been ruled out or addressed with your veterinarian, making adjustments in the following areas may help to improve the health of your cat’s coat.

 While many cats manage the majority of their own grooming, even the most fastidious cat benefits from regular brushing.
-The ASPCA recommends brushing your cat one to two times a week, especially as your cat gets older.
+The ASPCA recommends brushing your cat one to two times a week, especially as specific breeds of cats get older.
 Brushing not only helps to better distribute natural oils to the coat, making it supple and shiny, but the brushing motion also stimulates your cat’s circulatory system, improving the health of the skin as well as the fur.

-If your cat has developed dandruff, it may be time to step up their grooming routine by introducing bathing, adding in a few extra brushings, or providing additional self-grooming cat products to their environment.
+If your cat has developed dandruff, it may be time to try stepping up their grooming routine by introducing bathing, adding in a few extra brushings, or providing additional self-grooming cat products to their environment.
 If you choose to bathe your cat, make sure you use a shampoo formulated for cats, as shampoos formulated for people can be dangerous to our feline family members.
 Wipes and waterless shampoos can sometimes be problematic as a cat grooming solution as well.
+So always read the label and consult a veterinary professional.
 They frequently leave residues that your cat later licks off their fur and some can exacerbate sensitive skin issues leading to more dandruff rather than less.
+You can also consider a wellness grooming diet plan to make sure their diet isn’t causing the cat flaky skin.

 Adjusting environmental conditions in the home can often help to alleviate dandruff for your cat.
 Adding a humidifier into the home can help ensure that the air isn’t too dry for your cat’s skin, and air purifiers frequently filter allergens that may be irritating your cat’s condition.